denkteich/icinga2-keepalived/README.md

 I'm monitoring remote via ssh.
 If you need to monitor one instance locally, you need to define a local command and service.
+If I ever need to monitor one instance locally, I'll ad the command and script... or if I have some time left ;)